ongov/Digital-Service-Standard/README.md

 * save money by reducing the number of people using non-digital channels, such as call centres
 * help users to develop their digital skills
-* give better support to those who can’t use digital services on their own
+* allow non-digital resources to give more attention to those who can’t use digital services on their own

 ### How to meet this standard

 In the early stages of development:

-* plan to increase how many people use the digital service
+* set high targets for how many people use the digital service
 * understand other channels that the service is delivered through
 * describe the data collected on other channels and how usage data is collected for each